kirolossedra/Neural-Networks-and-Deep-Learning-Coursera/Week1/QUIZ1/README.md

 - [x] Text describing size and number of pages of books.
 - [x] Images for bird recognition.
 - [ ] Information about elephants' weight, height, age, and the number of offspring.

+##### Assuming the trends described in the figure are accurate.
+The performance of a IN depends only on the size of the NN.
+True/False?

+- [ ] False
+- [x] True